options-vault/options-vault/README.md

 The function distributes the cycle's profit and loss (pnl) to the investor's in the ledger on a pro-rata basis.

-### Helper functions

-- functions to convert USD pricing into STX amounts

-- functions used to iterate over the options-ledger entries

 ## License

 GPL-3.0